 - Found for November 27 on “Feast day List – November”, 2008, Catholic Online, http://www.catholic.org/saints/f_day/nov.php.
 Accessed 15 November 2008.

 - Pío Baroja.
 Paradox, Rey.
 (Buenos Aires: Espasa-Calpe [Colecciíón Austral]: 1946).
 180-1.
 Selected fragments of a conversation by the character Paradox, translated from the Spanish by the author of this web-page.

 - Pete Souza. (photographer).
 “Easter Bunny” in the series “Easter Egg Roll”.
 Taken from the U.S. Government’s White House Web site.
-Image 6 of 14. <http://www.whitehouse.gov/photos-and-video/photogallery/white-house-easter-egg-roll>.
+Image 6 of 14. #http://www.whitehouse.gov/photos-and-video/photogallery/white-house-easter-egg-roll.
 Acc.: 20110418.
 The caption to the image reads as follows: “President Barack Obama, First Lady Michelle Obama, and their daughters Malia and Sasha, with the Easter Bunny (Deputy Director of Oval Office Operations Brian Mosteller) in the Green Room of the White House before heading outside for the annual Easter Egg Roll on the South Lawn, April 5, 2010.
 (Official White House Photo by Pete Souza)”.
-It is understood that this photo is in the public domain, cf. <http://www.whitehouse.gov/copyright>.
-View the slide show for the Easter Egg Roll at the White House.
+The site is no longer available.
+Interested readers might look for information at https://search.archives.gov/search?query=Easter+Egg+Roll&op=Search&affiliate=obamawhitehouse.